 Clean the boat with fresh water after use, and dry the hull and sails with a soft cloth paying attention to the sail eyelets and all metal parts.

 Also take care not to dent or bend the sails, hard objects including finger nails will damage them.
-After sailing, remove the deck hatch / seals to air and dry the hull should there be any water ingress.
+After sailing, remove the deck hatch / seals to air and dry the hull should there be any water ingress, do this immediately.
 Also release any tension from the sails, finally get the batteries on a charge ready for the next sail. 🙂

 Tuning the Dragonforce 65